Crimes Lawyers

 When the actor engages in the medical treatment or examination of the accuser in a manner or for purposes that are medically recognized as unethical or unacceptable;

 ● Example: You tell the accuser that if he doesn’t give you a handjob, you will tell his parents.
-Because you used a threat in order to accomplish unwanted sexual touching, you have used “Force or Coercion.”
+Because you used a threat to accomplish unwanted sexual touching, you have used “Force or Coercion.”

 Personal injury: means bodily injury, disfigurement, mental anguish, chronic pain, pregnancy, disease, or loss or impairment of a sexual or reproductive organ.